jlecomte/ascom-flat-panel/README.md

 ## Electronic Circuit

-The electronics circuit is trivial.
+The electronics circuit is pretty trivial.
 I included a Fritzing file in the `Electronics/` folder.
 Here are the schematics:

 ![Circuit Board Box](images/electronics.png)

+**IMPORTANT:** When I first tested my circuit, I noticed that the LED strip was flickering.
+This could not be due to PWM because the microcontroller I am using emits a signal at 490Hz.
+For a long time, I thought that there was a bad connection somewhere, but it turned out to be something completely different.
+The LED strip that I had purchased was rated for 12V.
+I was under the assumption that I could feed it a slightly higher voltage without any issues (most devices that take in 12V usually work well wihin a range around that median value) but it turned out that the strip's operating range was between 7V and 12V!
+Since my portable field battery has a voltage of between 12.8V and 13.4V, I had to use a buck converter (in the form of a MINI360) to bring the voltage down to 10V.
+After that small modification, the flickering is gone and the panel works very well!

 Here is what the finished electronic circuit looks like: